-AECOM has been appointed by St. Helens Metropolitan Borough Council (hereafter referred to as "the Council") to undertake a Habitats Regulations Assessment (HRA) of the potential effects of St. Helens Borough Local Plan 2020-2035 - Submission Draft (hereafter referred to as the "Plan") on the Natura 2000 network and Ramsar sites.
+AECOM has been appointed by St. Helens Metropolitan Borough Council (hereafter referred to as "the Council") to undertake a Habitats Regulations Assessment (HRA) of the potential effects of St. Helens Borough Local Plan 2020-2035 (hereafter referred to as the "Plan") on Special Areas of Conservation, Special Protection Areas and Ramsar sites.

-The HRA is required to evaluate the Likely Significant Effects of the Plan on internationally important wildlife sites within the zone of influence, and determine if there are any relevant connecting pathways.
+The HRA is required to evaluate the Likely Significant Effects of the Plan on internationally important wildlife sites within the zone of influence and determine if there are any relevant connecting pathways.